Ocelot-Social-Community/ocelot.social/docs/tech/neo4j.md

 The indexes and constraints of our database are set in `backend/src/db/migrate/store.js`.
 This is where the magic happens.

-It's called by our `prod:migrate init` command.
+It’s called by our `prod:migrate init` command.
 This command initializes the Admin user and creates all necessary indexes and constraints in the Neo4j database.

 ***Calls in development***